SlaterJamesSmith/epicodus-bootcamp/README.md

 ## Description

-A limited site rebuild of YouTube.
+A limited site rebuild of YouTube using Angular.

 ## Setup/Installation Requirements